(Last updated June 2019)- What is your idea of a family night?

 All the images or photo are crisp and carry the perfect amount of black depth which is mainly due to its 120000:1 dynamic contrast ratio.
 Moreover, it also brings a decent color depth in all the visuals.

 However, M1 only offers 16:9 aspect ratio which is suitable for a wide view cinematic experience but may not be adequate for presentation.
-Despite being a portable model, it holds the prowess to enhance the screen from 24 inch and all the way up to 100inch.
+Despite being a portable model, it holds the prowess to enhance the screen from 24 inches and all the way up to 100inch.

 Not only that, it even bars you from maintaining a substantial distance from the screen and all the credit goes to its 1.2:1 short throw ratio.
 Once you own this LED projector, you won’t have to think about lamp replacement for at least 10years, and its 30000 hours of longevity is the main reason.